nojronatron/nojronatron.github.io/continuing-education/web-dev-cms-overviews.md

 ## SquareSpace

+Accepted abbreviation: SQSP.

-### SS Getting Started
+### SQSP Getting Started

 Creating a new site:

-- Pick a specific template for yourself.
+- Pick a specific template for the first page.
 - SS will ask questions to select a template for you, however it might not be what you want.
 - Templates are just a starting place.
 - Template pre-define Style, Layout, Fonts, and Colors, but these can be customized.